NIER-BIAN/Chatter/README.md

 3. **Configure Firebase:**

    Create a new project with Firebase Console.
 Via the "Rules" tab on the Firestore dashboard, change its default configuration so the database allows read-and-write queries from a mobile or web app i.e. change `false` to `true` in line 5 on the document displayed.
-Register your web app to generate configurations, then put your credentials in  a local config.json file with the following content:
+Under Build → Authentication on the left-hand menu, ensure that anonymous authentication is enabled.
+Register your web app to generate configurations, then place your credentials in a local config.json file with the following content:

    ```
    {